The Beginner's Guide To Modern Persona

 Tip 2: There’s a lot of ways to earn money in P5R.
 Part-time jobs, winning battles, selling materials, etc… All that considered, I’m going to tell you now that I believe part-time jobs in P5R to be near worthless.
 The pay you get is so dismal, and you get far more from battles or material selling.
 P5R brings back a nifty little mechanic from the Classic Persona games; Negotiation.
 If you knock down all the enemies in a battle, you get the opportunity to attack them, ask for them to join you, or ask them for items/money.
 With money specifically, you can exploit it by almost always asking for money once or twice, choosing to attack them, and finish the fight for more.
 Money will be a bit tight at the start, but by the mid-late game money will be no object.

 Tip 3: In P5R you can go to the movies, read books, and, if you can find the means to do it, play off-brand classic Famicom games.
 They’re all for raising your social stats, but to unlock those options I recommend exploring the city and seeing what places you can find.
 Finding new places opens up fast travel locations like stores, restaurants, theaters, and way more.
 There’s even a library in the school that has books based on the party’s Personas.
 These raise your social stats, so definitely look around and see what you can find.
+Speaking of that library, visit on July 1st or later to check-out a very special book :)

 Tip 4: There are the main dungeons in P5R, but there’s also a side dungeon called Mementos.
-Smash Bros fans may recognize the name, but Mementos in P5/P5R is nothing like it’s Smash cameo.
+Smash Bros fans may recognize the name, but Mementos in P5/P5R is nothing like its Smash appearance.
 Normal dungeons are shorter, more stylized romps, while Mementos is one long dungeon with multiple sections.
 You can’t beat it all in one go, so take time to explore it.
 It will definitely benefit you to reach the end.
 Along the way you’ll collect in-game stamps which you can use for bonus experience, items, and money when in Mementos.
 You’ll even encounter Shadows exclusive to Mementos which will help diversify your fusions.
 In P5R there are also side-quests that will require you to go to Mementos, some of which you will obtain from your Confidants in order to reach the end of their ranks.
 My only tips for Mementos’ side-quests is to try and have four to eight saved up, and then do them all in one go.
 This reduces the amount of time you spend going in there.

 Tip 5: The multi-platform release of P5R has the exact same content as the original PlayStation 4 release.
-That being said, there’s one boon for the new release; all of the DLC they put out for the PlayStation 4 version.
+That being said, there’s one boon for the new release; all of the DLC they put out for the PlayStation 4 version is include on the disc/cart.
 The DLC is not anything significant like new story content, but instead, costumes for the party, some accessories that give more unique benefits like experience multipliers, a few challenge battles, and some special Personas.
 Those special Personas are something to keep in mind because they’re extremely powerful, given to you for free, and just having access to them changes a lot of the calculations used for Persona fusing.
 For your first playthrough I would not recommend using them.
 P5R has difficulty options and you can lower the difficulty at any time, but having a one-hit kill Persona to wipe out everything sort of removes most of the challenge.
 Maybe use them for a late-game fusion or something, but they can really be a double-edged sword for combat.

 Tip 6: P5R has a special battle mechanic not in any of the other games: Baton Pass.
 If you get a “1 More” you are able to “pass it” to another party member, essentially giving them your “1 More”.
 The beauty of this is that you can keep passing it up to 3 additional times, essentially giving everyone in your current party “1 More.”
 Each pass comes with a buff to damage dealt, and you even get small heals to your HP and SP.
 Since the subsequent passes are all from that original “1 More,” that means once you finish a full sequence, it will just go to the next party member’s turn.
 Utilizing Baton Passing is vital for maximizing damage.
-For example, if your enemies are a group weak to Gun damage, have each character pop one shot into one enemy, then Baton Pass it, have the next person do that same, and when it reaches the last person, have them use one of their biggest damage dealing attacks.
+For example, if your enemies are a group weak to Gun damage, have each character pop one shot into one enemy, then Baton Pass it, have the next person do the same, and when it reaches the last person, have them use one of their biggest damage dealing attacks.
 This will have an intense multiplier by that point.

 Conclusion - You feel ready to face other worldly threats and discovering your true self?